Biography of Chaudhary Charan Singh -The only Prime Minister of India who did not face Parliament and who is also dubbed as “Champion of Farmers”

 Early Life of Chaudhary Charan Singh

-Also Read : Biography of Morarji Desai
+Also Read: Biography of Morarji Desai

 Political Career of Charan Singh

 Chaudhary Charan Singh was inspired by Mahatma Gandhi’s biography.
-For which he was directly involved in the Indian political arena in parallel with his active participation in the freedom movement under the leadership of Mahatma Gandhi.
-Importantly, Chaudhary Charan Singh, who jumped into India’s freedom movement following Mahatma Gandhi, in non-violent struggle for independence from the British Government, was imprisoned several times.
+Which he was directly involved in the Indian political arena in parallel with his active participation in the freedom movement under the leadership of Mahatma Gandhi.
+Importantly, Chaudhary Charan Singh, who jumped into India’s freedom movement following Mahatma Gandhi, in a non-violent struggle for independence from the British Government, was imprisoned several times.
 It may be recalled that he was imprisoned for 12 years by the British for contravention of the Salt laws in 1930.
-The British subsequently sentenced Charan Singh to one year in prison again in November 1940 for individual Satyagraha movement.
+The British subsequently sentenced Charan Singh to one year in prison again in November 1940 for the individual Satyagraha movement.
 Again, in August 1942, Charan Singh was arrested by the British under DIR and released in November 1943.

 Chaudhary Charan Singh was elected to the Uttar Pradesh assembly from Chhaprauli (Baghpat) assembly constituency when he was just 34 years old.
 In 1938 he introduced an Agricultural Produce Market Bill in the Assembly which was published in the issues of The Hindustan Times of Delhi dated 31 March 1938.
 The Bill was intended to safeguard the interests of the farmers against the rapacity of traders.
-The Bill was adopted by most of the states in India, Punjab being the first states to do so in 1940.
+The Bill was adopted by most of the states in India, Punjab being the first state to do so in 1940.
 It may be recalled that Charan Singh played an active role in the assembly after being elected to the assembly and questioned various issues.
 These questions were about the rights of farmers.
 Importantly, Charan Singh, who became the favourite of the then Uttar Pradesh chief minister Govind Ballabh Pant with his work skills, also served as parliamentary secretary to the Congress government from 1946 to 1950 and served as Revenue Minister.
-He first served as Cabinet Minister in Uttar Pradesh in 1951 and served as minister of Justice and Information.
+He first served as Cabinet Minister in Uttar Pradesh in 1951 and served as Minister of Justice and Information.
 He then served as minister of Revenue and Agriculture in 1952.
 Charan Singh served as Agriculture and Forest minister in Sucheta Kriplani’s ministry from 1962-63.

 Charan Singh, who emerged as a strong leader of the Congress party in Uttar Pradesh, openly opposed Jawaharlal Nehru’s Soviet-style economic reforms.
 Charan Singh was of the opinion that cooperative firms would not succeed in India.
-Farmer’s son Charan Singh expressed his views with personal experience that right to ownership is important for farmers.
+Farmer’s son Charan Singh expressed his views with personal experience that the right to ownership is important for farmers.
 He sought amendments in the area of ownership of farmers.
-Which is why openly criticizing Nehru’s economic policies also affected Charan Singh’s political career.
+This is why openly criticizing Nehru’s economic policies also affected Charan Singh’s political career.

 In view of these reasons, in 1967, Charan Singh left the Indian National Congress party and formed a new political party called the Indian Kranti Dal of his own.
 Importantly, Charan Singh took over as the Chief Minister of Uttar Pradesh in 1967 with the direct support of Raj Narayan and Ram Manohar Lohia.
 He later took over as chief minister of Uttar Pradesh in 1970 with the support of the Congress party after the Congress party was divided into two parts in 1970.
-But in 1975, the then Prime Minister of India, Indira Gandhi declared a state of emergency and sentenced all her political opponents Charan Singh, along with other opposition leaders, to prison.
+But in 1975, the then Prime Minister of India, Indira Gandhi declared a state of emergency and sentenced all her political opponents, Charan Singh, along with other opposition leaders, to prison.
 In the 1977 general elections, the Indian populace voted her out, and the opposition party, of which Chaudhary Charan Singh was a senior leader came into power.
-Charan Singh merged the political party he formed with Morarji Desai’s Janata Party after he was released from jail on the eve of Lok Sabha elections.
-Charan Singh served as Home Minister, Deputy Prime Minister and Finance Minister in the Janata government led by Morarji Desai in the Lok Sabha elections.
+Charan Singh merged the political party he formed with Morarji Desai’s Janata Party after he was released from jail on the eve of the Lok Sabha elections.
+Charan Singh served as Home Minister, Deputy Prime Minister, and Finance Minister in the Janata government led by Morarji Desai in the Lok Sabha elections.

-Importantly, during Morarji Desai’s prime ministership, differences arose between Charan Singh and Morarji Desai and Charan Singh was sworn in as the Deputy Prime Minister on July 28,1979 with the support of Indira Gandhi’s Congress (I) Party.
+Importantly, during Morarji Desai’s prime ministership, differences arose between Charan Singh and Morarji Desai, and Charan Singh was sworn in as the Deputy Prime Minister on July 28, 1979, with the support of Indira Gandhi’s Congress (I) Party.
 But just before he was to confirm his majority in the Lok Sabha, Indira Gandhi withdrew her support for Charan Singh’s government.
 He resigned on 20 August 1979, after just 23 days in office, becoming the only Prime Minister of India who did not face Parliament.

 Chaudhary Charan Singh was also a writer in parallel with being a politician.
-Some of the notable books he has written are– Agrarian Revolution in Uttar Pradesh published in 1957, Joint Farming X-rayed published in 1959, India’s Economic Policy published in 1978 – The Gandhian Blueprint, Economic Nightmare of India published in 1981: Its Cause and Cure, Abolition of Zamindari published in 1947, published in 1964, India s Poverty and It’s Solution, published in 1986 Land Reforms in UP and the Kulaks, Co-operative Farming X, Prevention of Division of Holdings Below a Certain Minimum etc.
+Some of the notable books he has written are– Agrarian Revolution in Uttar Pradesh published in 1957, Joint Farming X-rayed published in 1959, India’s Economic Policy published in 1978 – The Gandhian Blueprint, Economic Nightmare of India published in 1981: Its Cause and Cure, Abolition of Zamindari published in 1947, published in 1964, India s Poverty and It’s Solution, published in 1986 Land Reforms in UP and the Kulaks, Co-operative Farming X, Prevention of Division of Holdings Below a Certain Minimum, etc.

 Conclusion